Physisorption: Modeling by quantum-mechanical oscillator

 The origin of Z0 comes from the spilling of the electron wavefunction out of the surface.
-As a result, the position of image plane representing the reference for the space coordinate is different from the substrate surface itself and modified by Z0.
+As a result, the position of the image plane representing the reference for the space coordinate is different from the substrate surface itself and modified by Z0.

 Table 1 shows the jellium model calculation for van der Waals constant Cv and dynamical image plane Z0 of rare gas atoms on various metal surfaces.
 The increasing of Cv from He to Xe for all metal substrates is caused by the larger atomic polarizability of the heavier rare gas atoms.
 For the position of the dynamical image plane, it decreases with increasing dielectric function and is typically on the order of 0.2 Å.

 Physisorption potential

 Even though the van der Waals interaction is attractive, as the adsorbed atom moves closer to the surface the wavefunction of electron starts to overlap with that of the surface atoms.
 Further the energy of the system will increase due to the orthogonality of wavefunctions of the approaching atom and surface atoms.

 This Pauli exclusion and repulsion are particularly strong for atoms with closed valence shells that dominate the surface interaction.
 As a result, the minimum energy of physisorption must be found by the balance between the long-range van der Waals attraction and short-range Pauli repulsion.
 For instance, by separating the total interaction of physisorption into two contributions—a short-range term depicted by Hartree–Fock theory and a long-range van der Waals attraction—the equilibrium position of physisorption for rare gases adsorbed on jellium substrate can be determined.
 Fig. 2 shows the physisorption potential energy of He adsorbed on Ag, Cu, and Au substrates which are described by the jellium model with different densities of smear-out background positive charges.
 It can be found that the weak van der Waals interaction leads to shallow attractive energy wells (<10 meV).
 One of the experimental methods for exploring physisorption potential energy is the scattering process, for instance, inert gas atoms scattered from metal surfaces.
 Certain specific features of the interaction potential between scattered atoms and surface can be extracted by analyzing the experimentally determined angular distribution and cross sections of the scattered particles.